-In this age of globalization, business organizations are rapidly spreading as multinational organizations throughout the globe giving tremendous growth of competition.
+The world, at present, could be described as economically borderless as the forces of globalization are expanding rapidly.
+As a result, business organizations have spread out as multinational organizations throughout the globe giving tremendous growth to competition.
 Competition among the business units is not only confined to grab larger market shares, but also for acquiring resources.
-With the growing thrust of globalization and increasing competition among the economic units for both inputs and outputs, the world in the twentieth century was also witnessed the unprecedented concern of the people and societies for the optimization of limited resources.
-In this context the utmost concern of business units should be competitive.
+With the growing thrust for globalization and increasing competition among the economic units for both inputs and outputs, the world in the twentieth century had also witnessed the unprecedented concern of the people and societies for the optimum utilization of limited resources.
+In the context, in order to survive, grow and meet the social expectations, it is utmost important that these business units should be competitive.

-Productivity is a multi-dimensional concept related to better income for investors, better wages and bonus for the individual workers, more taxes and revenues for the government, and easy access to goods and services for the society.
-The significance of the concept of productivity was recognized in the early seventeenth century, however it got its real importance during twentieth century.
-The determinants of productivity were free global market, international competition, and rising social and legal pressures for the productive use of resources.
-Hence, productivity gets top priority in every society both at macro as well as micro levels.
+Productivity is a multi-reflective concept related to better income for investors, better wages and bonus for the individual workers, more taxes and revenues for the government, and easy access to goods and services for the society.
+Although the significance of the concept of productivity was recognized in the early seventeenth century, it got its real importance during the twentieth century mainly due to the free global market, international competition, and rising social and legal pressures for the productive use of resources.
+In the present context, productivity has received top priority in every society both at macro and micro levels.